How To Stop Watching Porn

 • Tired: Do I need sleep?

-Step 7: Replace the Dopamine
+Step 4: Replace the Habit

 • High-Intensity Exercise: Lifting weights or sprinting releases endorphins that can kill urges.